hilalturkaslan/Ai_2/README.md

-Ai app for sample done ai continue case study
+Ai app for sample done is a ai continue case study